Compliance Framework Integration for Municipal GIS

 return False

 Compliance evaluation is not a transient calculation; it must persist as a versioned state machine.
-Each parcel transitions through defined compliance states (COMPLIANT, VARIANCE_PENDING, NON_COMPLIANT, EXEMPT) as municipal boundaries shift or entitlements are granted.
-The persistence layer writes these states to a relational or spatial database alongside immutable audit metadata, ensuring that regulatory decisions remain traceable across fiscal years.
+Each parcel transitions through defined states as municipal boundaries shift or entitlements are granted, and the persistence layer writes those states alongside immutable audit metadata so regulatory decisions remain traceable across fiscal years.
+The deeper walkthrough of wiring this into a running system lives in integrating local compliance frameworks into automated pipelines, which covers idempotent writes and snapshot versioning end to end.

 import sqlite3